 Tickets for the FE7 show will go on sale in September.

-FE7 – stepping, storytelling, and a capella – will start Fall 2014.
-You can apply for one, two, or all, and will be selected for one.
+FE7 – stepping, storytelling, and a capella – will start September 2014 and go through November 20th.
+You can apply for one, two, or all, and will be selected for one art-form.

 On December 7, 2009, Saya sent out the following email to about fifty select people: